 Emily Roach - Founder

 Emily was born in Buffalo, New York.
 From birth, her household was filled with animals.
-A self described "Urban Zoo" she grew up with everything from dogs and farm animals to wild and soon to be domesticated pets.
+A self described "Urban Zoo", she grew up with everything from dogs and farm animals to wild and soon to be domesticated pets.
 Thanks to this upbringing, Emily grew up training animals from a very early age.
-In 2006, she moved to Los Angeles and enrolled in Pierce college to study veterinary medicine.
+In 2006, she moved to Los Angeles and enrolled in Pierce College to study veterinary medicine.
 Once she enrolled in a class in horse training, it became clear that her passion didn't lie in medicine, but in training.

 In 2006 Emily was given Koda, our fearless mascot.
 Emily quickly realized some behavior issues and visited multiple trainers in order to correct them.
-Having no luck she decided to handle the problem herself.
-In 2008 Emily began a 3 year apprenticeship in dog behavior.
-This apprenticeship allowed Emily to work consistently in the entertainment industry all while focusing on her passion of training dogs.
+Having no luck, she decided to handle the problem herself.
+In 2008, Emily began a 3 year apprenticeship in dog behavior.
+This apprenticeship allowed Emily to work consistently in the entertainment industry, all while focusing on her passion of training dogs.
 Emily focuses on troubled animals, believing all dogs should be given a chance regardless of the problem.
-Acting as a translator between owner and pet she will implement the necessary actions to correct any active problem.
+Acting as a translator between owner and pet, she will implement the necessary actions to correct any active problem.
 As her client list continues to grow, Emily and her staff promise to dedicate their full attention to each animal in order to establish a strong educational base that will help form a lifelong bond between pet and owner.

-Kyle Ford - Staff
+Kyle Ford - Dog Walker